microsoft/azure-devops-rust-api/azure_devops_rust_api/README.md

 - Obtain an authentication credential
 - Create a client for the feature/module that you want to use
-- Use the client to make requests
+- Use the client to make operation requests

 ### Code example